project-chip/connectedhomeip/docs/guides/mbedos_commissioning.md

 To build and install the Python Device Controller application check the guide [Python Device Controller guide](python_chip_controller_building.md).

-## Device commisioning for Python Device Controller
+## Device commissioning for Python Device Controller

 In order to send commands to a device, it must be paired with the client and connected to the network.

-To run the commisioning process via BLE:
+To run the commissioning process via BLE:

 -   Run Device Controller: